 The purpose of these courses is to enhance the employability as well as professional competencies of the students and bridge the industry-academia gap.
 The Department organizes various hands-on training programs on these facilities for practical learning of the concepts which students study as a part of their curriculum.

 Python Programming: The Department of Mechanical Engineering is not letting any stone unturned for the enhancement of skill of the students even in times when the world is dealing with Corona Pandemic.
 While physical training is to be avoided for the prevention of spread of the virus, the department of Mechanical Engineering in collaboration with the Department of Information Technology is organising training for students on "Python Programming" to enhance their employability.

-Centre of Automotive Mechatronics: The Centre of Automotive Mechatronics organises regular training on Mechanical and Electrical modules of ADAM (Advanced Diploma in Automotive Mechatronics) which includes the training of students on 2 engines and fours transmissions as well as complete wiring, networking and Technical Portal of MBIL (Mercedes Benz india Ltd.).
+Centre for Automotive Mechatronics: The Centre for Automotive Mechatronics organises regular training on Mechanical and Electrical modules of ADAM (Advanced Diploma in Automotive Mechatronics) which includes the training of students on 2 engines and fours transmissions as well as complete wiring, networking and Technical Portal of MBIL (Mercedes Benz india Ltd.).
 This training helps in the enhancement of the employability skills of the students and also helps to bridge the industry-academia gap.